Domestication syndrome: In animals

 A dog's cranium is 15% smaller than an equally heavy wolf's, and the dog is less aggressive and more playful.
 Other species pairs show similar differences.
 Bonobos, like chimpanzees, are a close genetic cousin to humans, but unlike the chimpanzees, bonobos are not aggressive and do not participate in lethal inter-group aggression or kill within their own group.
 The most distinctive features of a bonobo are its cranium, which is 15% smaller than a chimpanzee's, and its less aggressive and more playful behavior.
+These, and other, features led to the proposal that bonobos are a 'self-domesticated' ape.
 In other examples, the guinea pig's cranium is 13% smaller than its wild cousin the cavy, and domestic fowl show a similar reduction to their wild cousins.
-Possession of a smaller cranium for holding a smaller brain is a telltale sign of domestication.
-Bonobos appear to have domesticated themselves.
-In the farm fox experiment, humans selectively bred foxes against aggression, causing domestication syndrome.
+In a famous Russian farm fox experiment, foxes selectively bred for reduced aggression appeared to show other traits associated with domestication syndrome.
+This prompted the claim that domestication syndrome was caused by selection for tameness.
 The foxes were not selectively bred for smaller craniums and teeth, floppy ears, or skills at using human gestures, but these traits were demonstrated in the friendly foxes.
 Natural selection favors those that are the most successful at reproducing, not the most aggressive.
 Selection against aggression made possible the ability to cooperate and communicate among foxes, dogs and bonobos.
-Perhaps it did the same thing for humans.
 The more docile animals have been found to have less testosterone than their more aggressive counterparts, and testosterone controls aggression and brain size.
-One researcher has argued that in becoming more social, we humans have developed a smaller brain than those of humans 20,000 years ago.

-In 2017, a researcher proposed that humans show the same domestication syndrome traits that can be found in other domesticated animals, which supports the theory of human self-domestication.
+The further away a dog breed is genetically from wolves, the larger the relative brain size is.